 Ancient Southeast Asians developed their own writing systems based on scripts from India and China.
-Today,
+Today, Vietnamese,

-Vietnamese, Malaysian, Indonesian, and Filipino, like English and most western European languages, use the Latin alphabet, while Burmese, Laotian, Thai, and Cambodian use writing systems derived from ancient Indian scripts.
+Malaysian, Indonesian, and Filipino, like English and most western European languages, use the Latin alphabet, while Burmese, Laotian, Thai, and Cambodian use writing systems derived from ancient Indian scripts.

 Southeast Asians are rarely confrontational or highly demonstrative and emotional in their communication.
 They value respect as a key component in maintaining social harmony, and conveying respect is a significant aspect of both verbal and non-verbal communication.
-For example, proper greetings, such as pressing the palms together and slightly bowing as is common in Thailand, are extremely important across Southeast Asia.
+For example, proper greetings, such as pressing the palms together and slightly bowing as is common in Thailand, are extremely important across Southeast Asia strictly factual (for example, how to fulfill subsistence and health requirements) and culturally traditional (the beliefs, behaviors, and symbols that have meaning to the community).
+This knowledge transfer may occur through structured, formalized systems such as schools or through informal learning by watching adults or peers.